Frequency theorem and inertial manifolds for neutral delay equations: Applications to delay equations of neutral type in

-Thus, under \eqref{EQ: SmallDelaysThMainIneq} it is satisfied for all sufficiently small $a$.
-Now Theorem \ref{TH: QuadraticLyapunovFuncDelay} is applicable since the characteristic equation \eqref{EQ: SpectrumDelayLinear} for our case has exactly $n$ positive roots, all of which are equal to $a$. \end{proof} Note that \eqref{EQ: SmallDelaysThMainIneq} is satisfied if the delay value $\tau$ is sufficiently small.
-There are several papers on inertial manifolds for delay equations with small delays.
+Note that \eqref{EQ: SmallDelaysThMainIneq} is satisfied if the delay value $\tau$ is taken sufficiently small and $\nu_{0}$ is taken sufficiently large such that \eqref{EQ: SmallDelaysSqueezingKappa} is preserved\footnote{Strictly speaking, the operator $D_{0}$ also depends on $\tau$ since it acts in the space $C([-\tau,0];\mathbb{R}^{n})$.
+In applications, we usually have $M:=\sup_{\tau}\|D_{0}(\tau)\| < 1$.
+For example, $D_{0}\phi = \alpha \phi(-\tau)$ with $|\alpha| < 1$.
+This allows to vary $\tau \to 0$ and $\nu_{0} \to +\infty$ such that $\tau \nu_{0} < -\ln M$.}.
+We are going to discuss several papers on inertial manifolds for delay equations with small delays.
 Speaking in terms of delay equations in $\mathbb{R}^{n}$, their results guarantee the existence of $n$-dimensional inertial manifolds.
-This results can be understood in the following sense.
+Such results can be understood in the following sense.
 Suppose we have some ODE in $\mathbb{R}^{n}$ with a globally Lipschitz vector field.
-If we let some variables to act with delay (that is natural for some chemical/biological models or electrical circuits) then the resulting dynamical system become infinite-dimensional, but if the delay value is sufficiently small, the limit dynamics still be $n$-dimensional as for the original ODE.
+If we let some variables to act with a delay (that is natural for models of electrical circuits), then the resulting dynamical system becomes infinite-dimensional.
+However, if the delay value is small enough (and does not significantly change the Lipschitz constant), the limiting dynamics turns out to be still $n$-dimensional, as for the original ODE, although there may appear new phenomena caused by the presence of delays.